marklogic-community/marklogicworkflow/documentation/SPRINTS.md

  - Create CPF action to represent this
 - TEST Evaluation: Support for (/some/path/one,/some/path/two)[1] style evaluation for set task
 - DONE Tools: Process Data model XSD (for modeler import)
-- IN PROGRESS Tools: Eclipse BPMN 2 Modeler Palette and Process diagram support, including new diagram creation for MarkLogic
+- DONE Tools: Eclipse BPMN 2 Modeler Palette and Process diagram support, including new diagram creation for MarkLogic
 - DEFERRED UI: Ridiculously basic HTML widget in MLJS for rendering step and choosing action (for ease of testing)
 - TEST Start process using an Alert (content subscription)
 - TEST REST API: Basic process initiation, update and tracking methods